menu

 Because occupations involving physical labor dominate the local economy, Gary is generally considered to be a blue-collar town.
 40.39% of the Gary workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gary is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Gary who work in food service (9.66%), management occupations (9.04%), and office and administrative support (7.61%).

-A relatively large number of people in Gary telecommute to their jobs.
-Overall, about 10.24% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.24% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Gary is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Gary doesn't have a public transportation system that people use for their commute.

 Demographics